joshua-arts/computer-vision-project/README.md

 - should be mapping from barcode <-> data and vice versa
 - should be able to go from barcode -> hex value
 - should be able to go from hex value -> barcode

+### Stretch TODO
+- map hex value of an image to some sort of useable information (link, file, some piece of data) that can be returned by the server to a client
+- decode "messy" images, like one taken from a smartphone, images that aren't "perfect"